 I’m a published science fiction author but I still don’t grok the difference between “science fiction,” “sci-fi” and “SF.”
-Similar to religion, I’ve been warned to choose the right one or else, but there’s a load of disagreement as to which one is right.
+As with religion, I’ve been warned to choose the right one or else.

 I’ve been told that “science fiction” refers to the real stuff — science-based literature exploring the relationship between technology and humanity — while “sci-fi” refers to B-movies and pulp novel crap with lots of lasers and explosions.